 A Curriculum for Primary Care Health Professionals Involved with Late Treatment or Post Treatment Cancer Survivors

-With progress in treating cancer comes a new and unique challenge for primary care health professionals-ensuring the long term health of the 15 million cancer survivors in the United States.
-While medical schools and residency programs have traditionally focused on diagnosis, treatment, and more recently prevention of cancer, curricula focusing on cancer survivorship after treatment are rare.
-Surveys from the National Cancer Institute of primary care physicians in practice reveal that less than 10% are aware of the most common late effects of cancer and its treatments.
+With progress in treating cancer comes a new and unique challenge for primary care health professionals—ensuring the long-term health of the 18 million cancer survivors in the United States.
+While medical schools and residency programs have traditionally focused on diagnosis, treatment and, more recently prevention of cancer, curricula focusing on cancer survivorship after treatment are rare.
+Surveys from the National Cancer Institute of primary care physicians in practice reveal that less than 10 percent are aware of the most common late effects of cancer and its treatments.

 On completion of the course participants should be able to:

 - Identify the reasons why cancer survivorship is a necessary clinical core competency for primary care health professionals to achieve

 - Identify the problems cancer survivors may face

 - Address these needs and issues in a dynamic primary care partnership with cancer survivors and their families